-If a \$ replaces any or all format codes (for example, <\t\$>), the current paragraph style sheet values are used.
-If a style sheet is not currently applied, the

-Normal style sheet is used.
+If a \$ replaces any or all format codes (for example, <t\$>), the current paragraph style sheet values are used.
+If a style sheet is not currently applied, the Normal style sheet is used.
 All numeric values in these two commands are measured in points.

-Any or all of the format codes can be replaced by a \$ to use the current style sheet's definition, or by a 0 to specify no rule (for example, <\ra\$> and <\ra0>).
+Any or all of the format codes can be replaced by a \$ to use the current style sheet's definition, or by a 0 to specify no rule (for example, <ra\$> and <ra0>).

-• This feature is an East Asian feature and is only available when you have the East Asian preference enabled (QuarkXPress/Edit( > Preferences > East Asian).
-However, you can import and export text that uses these features in XPress Tags format using any language edition of QuarkXPress.
+[†]This feature is available only in particular language editions of QuarkXPress.
+However, you can import and export text that uses this features in XPress Tags format using any language edition of QuarkXPress.